 Ideal for Preschool/Pre-K

-This activity promotes development and learning by encouraging children to understand and use social and conversational rules and use writing for a variety of purposes.
+This activity promotes development and learning by encouraging children to maintain focus and sustain attention.

 Participants: This activity is intended for adult/child interaction.

 - Encourage your child to look deeply at the image of “The Starry Night.”
 Remember as many details as possible.